ppy/osu-wiki/news/2024/2024-08-12-the-followpoint-motion-the-ultimate-catcher.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/3885626">Motion</a></p>

 In osu!catch, the players in the top 50 hardly change over the years, because more and more people go inactive while there is a small inflow of new papers to form a new generation.
 This is saddening, but if this continues further, I don't think I see a good future for osu!catch T_T

 Fortunately there's actually been more and more players from the other game modes trying osu!catch recently and I'm looking forward to this leading to a good outlook and future hopefully.

-I genuinely think osu!catch is really attractive and has discriminated its style and gameplay out of the most rhythm games.
+I genuinely think osu!catch is really attractive and has distinguished its style and gameplay beyond most other rhythm games.

 So I do recommend you guys to try this game mode out and hopefully get into it.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/news/2024-08-12-the-followpoint-motion-the-ultimate-catcher/avatar-MegaMix.jpg')"></a>